SUSE/connect/README.md

 # Submit Maintenance Request

-To submit a maintenance request, issue this command in the cosole:
+To submit a maintenance request, issue this command in the console:

 ```
 osc mr Devel:SCC:suseconnect SUSEConnect SUSE:SLE-12:Update --no-cleanup